 RHEL 8.3 updated Stratis to version 2.1.0.
 For more information, see Stratis 2.1.0 Release Notes.

-IdM now supports setting up a Samba server on an IdM domain member as a Technology Preview
+Setting up a Samba server on an IdM domain member is provided as a Technology Preview

 With this update, you can now set up a Samba server on an Identity Management (IdM) domain member.
 The new